Dixon Wecter: Career

 Wecter joined the English faculty at the University of Colorado Boulder in 1936, and he became a tenured associate professor in 1936.
 He was an English professor at the University of California, Los Angeles from 1939 to 1945.
-During those years, he was also a research fellow at the Huntington Library in 1939-1940, and a Guggenheim Fellow in 1942-1943.
+During those years, he was also a research fellow at the Huntington Library in 1939–1940, and a Guggenheim Fellow in 1942–1943.

 Wecter became "the first professor of American history" at the University of Sydney in 1945.
-He was finally appointed as the Margaret Byrne Professor of United States History at the University of California, Berkeley in 1949-1950.
+He was finally appointed as the Margaret Byrne Professor of United States History at the University of California, Berkeley in 1949–1950.

+Wecter succeeded Bernard DeVoto as Editor of the Mark Twain Literary Estate.

-Wecter was the author of three books, including one about Edmund Burke.
+Wecter was the author of more than three books, including one about Edmund Burke.

 Personal life and death

 Wecter married Elizabeth Farrar in 1937.

 Wecter died on June 23, 1950, in Sacramento, California.